 Anybody, only one person faced the consequences?

-Yeah, the only consequence was they couldn't go before the court.
+The only consequence was they couldn't go before the court.

 They didn't lose a job as far as we can tell.

-We don't see any evidence of reprimand or firing or termination.
+We don't see any evidence of reprimand or firing or termination, not that I can find so far in my reporting.

 Well, guess what?

-The process didn't work that 75 times uh when there was cheating before, and we now know that the process didn't catch all of these horrific flaws in in the uh Carter Page Russia.
+And we now know that the process didn't catch all of these horrific flaws in the Carter Page Russia.

-Uh you did a good job enumerating all of them.
+You did a good job enumerating all of them.

-My favorite one, the one that I think really goes towards intent, the FBI states we know of no derogatory information about Christopher Steele that would disqualify using him as a source in this.
+My favorite one, the one that I think really goes towards intent, the FBI states, we know of no derogatory information about Christopher Steele that would disqualify using him as a source in this.

 Yet we now know at the time they wrote that statement, they knew from Bruce Orr he was an anti-Trump activist trying to stop him from becoming president.